Home —> Telecentric Backlighting for High-Precision Fastener and Screw Inspection

 Why is backlight illumination used for fastener dimensional measurement?

-Backlight illumination creates a high-contrast silhouette of the fastener against a bright, uniform background.
-The camera images the shadow of the part.
+Backlight illumination creates a high-contrast silhouette of the fastener against a bright, uniform background, with the camera imaging the shadow of the part.
 Dimensional measurement algorithms detect the silhouette edges with sub-pixel accuracy.
-This approach is independent of the surface finish or colour of the fastener and provides the highest accuracy for length, diameter, and thread profile measurement.
+The approach is independent of the surface finish or colour of the fastener and gives the highest accuracy for length, diameter, and thread profile measurement.

 What is a telecentric backlight and when is it needed?

-A telecentric backlight incorporates a collimating lens that produces parallel light rays.
-This minimises the penumbra at the edge of the fastener silhouette and produces the sharpest possible edge in the camera image.
-It is needed for the most demanding dimensional measurements where standard backlights produce a penumbra that is too wide for the required measurement accuracy.
+A telecentric backlight carries a collimating lens that produces parallel light rays.
+This keeps the penumbra at the edge of the fastener silhouette to a minimum and produces the sharpest possible edge in the camera image.
+It is needed for the most demanding dimensional measurements where standard backlights produce a penumbra too wide for the required accuracy.

 What wavelength is best for thread profile measurement?